Feed BC in health care

 Feed BC partnerships in health care

-On January 29, 2020, the Minister of Agriculture, Food and Fisheries visited Baillie House, a long-term care home in Maple Ridge, to announce the Feed BC institutional partnership with Fraser Health facilities.
+On January 29, 2020, the Minister of Agriculture and Food visited Baillie House, a long-term care home in Maple Ridge, to announce the Feed BC institutional partnership with Fraser Health facilities.

 - Fraser Health prepares nearly 5 million meals a year for patients and residents in hospitals and care facilities.

 - Fraser Health has been working for several years to increase B.C. food use in their hospitals and care facilities while ensuring all food complies with high standards for nutrition and safety.